nfredmond/DOT-Dashboard/combined_documentation.md

 ## **Final Deliverables**

-By following this guide, the Planning Manager will be enhanced with CAMP functionality.
+By following this guide, the Planning Manager will be enhanced with GreenChAMP (Green DOT Chained Activity Modelling Process) functionality.
 The key deliverables and artifacts from the implementation include:

 * **Database Migration SQL** – A complete schema (PostgreSQL \+ PostGIS) supporting multi-tenancy, with tables for zones, trip generation, distribution, mode choice, network links, assignment results, etc., and appropriate indexes and constraints (as provided in Section 1).